tale-toul/OCP4baremetalIPI/README.md

 [https://docs.openstack.org/sushy-tools/latest/](https://docs.openstack.org/sushy-tools/latest/)
 [https://gist.github.com/williamcaban/e5d02b3b7a93b497459c94446105872c](https://gist.github.com/williamcaban/e5d02b3b7a93b497459c94446105872c)

+The instructions in this document set up the cluster to use legacy boot mode instead of UEFI boot mode.
+UEFI boot mode can be used in the manual instructions, terraform libvirt module does not properly support UEFI.
+If UEFI is required refer to section [Set up UEFI boot mode](#set-up-uefi-boot-mode)

 ### Prepare the physical host

 A physical host with libvirt/KVM virtual machines will be used in this demonstration.

 Prepare the physical host as described in section [Setup the physical host in AWS](#setup-the-physical-host-in-aws)

 The default virtual network in libvirt can be used, but in this case a specific network is created for the OCP cluster.
-Follow the instructions in section [Create the routable baremetal and provisioning networks in KVM](#create-the-routable-baremetal-and-provisioning-networks-in-kvm), but only create the baremetal network.
+Follow the instructions in section [Create the routable baremetal and provisioning networks in KVM](#create-the-routable-baremetal-and-provisioning-networks-in-kvm), but only create the routable (chucky) network.

 ### Install sushy-tools